Norway – Bachelor programs in Law and Jurisprudence

 Tuition fees

-What is a Bachelor's degree in Public Law?
+What is a bachelor's degree in criminal law?

-What are the duties of a graduate student of Public Law?
+What are the undertakings of a graduate student in Criminal Justice?

 Norway – Bachelor programs in Law and Jurisprudence statistics